DavidkingMazimpaka/NutriGuard_Mission_Capstone/frontend/README.md

 - TypeScript
 - React
 - shadcn-ui
-- Tailwind CSS.
+- Tailwind CSS

 ## How can I deploy this project?

-Simply open [Nutri-Guard-Ai](https://nutri-guard-ai.vercel.app/) and click on Share -> Publish.
+Simply open [Lovable](https://lovable.dev/projects/c7abfdfc-b938-46bc-b5b3-e337c9c66889) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?